caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 <p class=MsoNormal><span lang=EN-US>The glue between Things and Items are
 Links.
 Links are associations between exactly one Thing Channel and one Item.
-If a Channel is linked to an Item, it is “enabled”, which means that the functionality that the Item represents is handled through the given Channel.
+If a Channel is linked to an Item, it is Â“enabledÂ”, which means that the functionality that the Item represents is handled through the given Channel.
 Channels can be linked to multiple Items and Items can be linked to multiple Channels.</span></p>